guildai/guildai/NOTES-op2.md

 # Notes for op2 refactor

+## Notes re batch ops

+- Use of "batch" in op is a misnomer - op doesn't need to know anything about batches

+## To Do

 - [ ] Batch support
 - [ ] Remote support
 - [ ] Remove mutation support from `guild.guildfile.OpDef`